 - Try out windowed mode

-- Install Dual Core software solution
+- Install dual-core software solution

-- Open Fifa 17 installation folder.
+- Open the FIFA 17 installation folder.

 - Find Fifa17.exe and right-click to open Properties.

 - In the Compatibility tab, check Run this program in compatibility mode for box.

 - Select Windows 7 SP 1 or Windows 8.1.

 - Check Run this program as an administrator box.

 - Save and try running the game.

 FIFA 17, as stated by developers, will work only Windows 7/8.1/10 with 64-bit architecture.
 Make sure to meet all the minimum system requirements, though.